-Fiberglass is light weight, so the 5' x 4' coop weighs just 255 pounds, which is a fraction of the weight of its wood-construction rivals.
+Fiberglass is light weight, so the coop weighs just a fraction of its wood-construction rivals.
 (This also means shipping costs us, and you, less!)
 If you’re worried about wind knocking your coop over, you can purchase an optional anchor kit from the pull-down menu above, which includes an anchor, aircraft cable, cable clamps, and turnbuckle for securing your coop in place.

-Though lightweight compared to wood, moving 255 pounds is no simple feat, so you'll see two optional wheel kits in the pull-down menu above.
+Though lightweight compared to wood, if you’d like to make your coop into a tractor, you’ll want wheels!
+There are two optional wheel kits in the pull-down menu above.
 Both include a tow bar, two front caster wheels, two rear fixed wheels, and a handle for easy moving.
-The standard pneumatic wheel kit has tires filled with air, whereas the solid wheel kit has "no flat" tires.
+The standard pneumatic wheel kit has tires filled with air, whereas the solid wheel kit has “no flat” tires.

 No-Stick 'Em Finish for Easy Cleaning